 HERE ARE SOME IDEAS FOR STARTING YOUR VA BUSINESS BEFORE YOU HAVE A WEBSITE:

 - Create a business Facebook page.
-You can include a document with your services and make it super easy for people to find.
-Invite people to like your page and make sure to post regularly!
+Add your services to your page, create a FB cover image (Canva has free templates), and invite people to like your page.
 Note: Be sure to create a business Facebook page.
 A personal FB page won’t cut it.
 Luckily, business pages are easy to set up and look professional!

 See?
-There are so many ways to start and build your business before you have a website.
-Don’t let the overwhelming prospect of creating a website stop you from being the rockstar VA you are!
+There are ways to start and build your business before you have a website.
+Don’t let the overwhelming prospect of creating a website stop you from getting out there and getting clients!